Frequently Asked Questions

 Is Buck Steel a general contractor?

-Buck Steel is metal building supplier and not a General Contractor.
-As a result, Buck Steel does not directly get involved with site-related work including site-prep, concrete, plumbing, electric, or interior buildout.
-Depending on the size, complexity, and location of a project, we may be able to help coordinate erecting.
+Buck Steel is metal building supplier and NOT a General Contractor.
+As a result, Buck Steel does not get involved with any site-related work including site-prep, concrete, plumbing, electric, or interior buildout.
+Depending on the size, complexity, and location of a project, we may be able to help coordinate erecting from an independent erector.

 Does Buck Steel sell steel building components?